klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP17.md

 ```javascript
 kip17Instance.ownerOf(tokenId)
 ```
-Returns the owner of the specified token id.
+Returns the address of the owner of the specified token id.

 **Parameters**